 There are many ways for families, as well as schools, scouts and other groups, to get involved and help the animals at BARCS.
 Click here for some fun DIY craft and fundraising ideas to help homeless animals.

 There are many ways that your group can make an impact and help us save lives.
-From Walking dogs to supply drives, there are projects for groups of all types and sizes.
+From walking dogs to supply drives to fundraising, there are projects for groups of all types.
+Click here for a complete listing of group volunteer opportunities.